Budapest: Thermal Baths & Ruin Bars

 Cultural insights

-Pessimistic Optimism: Hungarians complain about everything but somehow make it work perfectly.
+Pessimistic Optimism: Hungarians complain about everything but somehow make it work perfectly—similar to the sardonic wit you'll encounter in Krakow's cafes.
 Thermal Culture: Healing waters central to lifestyle, locals have favorite baths for different ailments.
 Intellectual Pride: Chess, mathematics, science achievements, locals love philosophical discussions.
 Family Importance: Multi-generational gatherings common, Sunday family dinners sacred tradition.
 Work-Life Balance: Long lunches, afternoon breaks, evenings for socializing and relaxation.

 Useful phrases